akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ![The product grid with all the information you need](../img/Products_views.png)

-In the following sections, we will see how to set up your work environment.
+In the following sections, you will find out how to set up your work environment.

 <!--
 # Locale context